ogc16/FitnessApp/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out at [your email] or open an issue in the repository.
+For any inquiries, reach out at caleb@techgaetano.com or open an issue in the repository.